1. Policy statement

-6.1 Details of the ratios for educational visits are contained in the College’s Educational Visits Policy, which is contained in the Staff Handbook, the Students’ Handbook and published on the College’s website.
+6.1 Details of the ratios for educational visits are contained in the College’s Risk Assessments for Educational Visits Policy, which is contained in the Staff Handbook, the Students’ Handbook and published on the College’s website.

 7.1 Teachers or staff who are supervising in remote areas should take a fully charged mobile phone with them.
 If a hazardous activity is taking place in a remote area, at least two members of staff should supervise.